DevLoggith/cs50-final-project/README.md

 # CS50 Final Project - SkillSift
+## Update:
+- **Current status:** This project is no longer operational and now exists as a proof-of-concept
+- **Reason:** The target website is no longer operational and I'm leaving this project as-is as more of an illustration of my knowledge and abilities at the time
 ## Video Demo:  [YouTube link](https://youtu.be/oF-0qjf6SEw)
 ## Description:
 This is my submission for the final project of the CS50x: Intro to Computer